smrubin/dogsplaypokemon/README.md

 # DogsPlayPokemon

+The official repo for the [blog post](https://engineering.videoblocks.com/playing-pokemon-with-office-dogs-and-a-raspberry-pi-49bf16811884).

 An experiment to determine if dogs can beat Pokemon Red.
-The live-stream can be viewed on Twitch: https://www.twitch.tv/smrubin
+The live-stream can be viewed on Twitch: https://www.twitch.tv/smrubin.

 <img src="./img/DogsPlayPokemon-Architecture.png" alt="DogsPlayPokemon Architecture" width="600"/>